East Nashville Magnet High School: Academics

 Nearly every course offered at East is an honors course, meaning that the teaching is fast-paced, and students are given three extra credit points at the end of each semester.
 The school also offers many AP courses, including AP Psychology, Art History, Literature and Composition, Physics, and Calculus.
 Because of the Paideia philosophy the school maintains, students must take part in a class seminar once a month.
 It ranks as a top high school in Davidson County.
 The school has met NCLB benchmarks every year.

 Sports

 East Magnet offers sports such as soccer, football, basketball, wrestling, volleyball, tennis, bowling, golf, football, track and field, softball, baseball, cheerleading, and cross country.
 The school has enjoyed a significant amount of success in athletics during recent years.
-The boys' basketball team has two state runner's up trophies from 2011 and 2014.
+The football team was state runner's up three straight years, 2021, 2022, and 2023.
+The boys' basketball team won the 2A state championship in 2022 and has two state runner's up trophies from 2011 and 2014.
 Girls' basketball became the first East team since the school's reopening to win a state title with a championship in 2016.
-The girls' track team has also become one of the most successful programs in Tennessee with state championships in 2017, 2018 and 2019 along with state runner's up in 2010, 2015 and 2016.
+The girls' track team has also become one of the most successful programs in Tennessee with state championships in 2017, 2018, 2019, and 2024 along with state runner's up in 2010, 2015, 2016, 2022, and 2023.